Programs for Congregations and Pastors

 Pastoral learning experiences

-CSCS engages directly with pastors and congregational leaders through a number of programs, mostly directly through our Director of Pastoral Ecology, Doug Kaufman.
-Doug is based in Goshen, IN and is co-pastor of Benton Mennonite Church.
-He was a conference minister for the Indiana Michigan Mennonite Conference of MC USA.
+ACC engages directly with pastors and congregational leaders through a number of programs, mostly directly through our Executive Director, Douglas Day Kaufman.
+Doug is based in Goshen, IN and was formerly a co-pastor of Benton Mennonite Church, as well as a conference minister for the Indiana Michigan Mennonite Conference of MCUSA.
 For the past number of years, his work has focused on leading learning experiences that enable church leaders to teach, preach and lead in ways that respond to climate change.
 More broadly, he helps leaders connect with the theological underpinnings and personal experiences that can help them integrate creation care more fully into the life of the church.
 Much of this work is carried out through pastoral learning experiences, or multi-day conferences which Kaufman runs as a fusion of head and heart, theology, and nature.

 Would you like to engage Doug for your community or region?
 He can offer sermons, in person or online, Sunday School classes, and pastoral learning experiences.
 Click the button below to learn more about pastoral learning experience for your region.